My Home Lab Infrastructure

 Cloudflare for DNS, CDN, and edge controls; tunnel delivers traffic to NPM, which reverse-proxies and handles TLS for internal services

-Identity provider plus proxy layer for SSO across internal applications
+Identity provider for single sign-on across internal applications

 WireGuard VPN